JamesWoolfenden/learn-packer/docs/packer-iso.md

 ==> virtualbox-iso: Waiting for SSH to become available...
 ```

-Yes I ran it from Windows 10 PC.
-A smart move would be to save these ISO
+Yes I ran it from a Windows 10 PC.
-locally, and use them from there.
+A smart move would be to save these ISO locally, and use them from there.

 So the output has halted but you should see that Virtual box is running, should
 look a bit like this:

 It would be unfair at this point if I didnt indicate that the process was yet
 fully automated, running packer now would boot your VM but leave it waiting for
 you to answer and supply values to the installer.
-What's the point of that, no
+What's the point of that, not
 much DevOps there?

-The crucial missing part of the puzzle, is the boot_command and the preseed
+The crucial missing part of the puzzle, is the **boot_command** and the **preseed**
 file.
-These are the instructions provided to the VM that answer or configured
+These are the instructions provided to the VM that answer or configure
-the machine image, well for this builder and OS:
+the machine image, well for this builder and OS it's:

 ```json
          "boot_command": [